jimitpatel3699/jimitpatel3699/README.md

 - 👋 Hi, I’m @jimitpatel3699
 - 👀 I’m interested in java, .NET, PHP, Python.
+(BACKEND Development)
 - 🌱•	Self-motivated and hardworking, Proactive Aspirant seeking an opportunity to work in a challenging environment to prove my coding skills and utilize my knowledge of various databases for the growth of the organization.
 - 📫 How to reach me
 - Email:-jimitpatel9879@gmail.com